This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I do love a big, big batch of smoked baked beans.
 And I love beans and weenies.
-So I was intrigued when I came across this recipe for smoked blueberry beanie weenies.
+So I was intrigued when I came across this recipe for some smoked blueberry beanie weenie.
 My first reaction was “What?
 Blueberry?”.
 Well, you often put maple syrup in beans and on pancakes.
 And you put blueberry syrup on pancakes… so maybe that’s where the original idea came from?
 Well, whatever spurred it, I love them.
 They are a very pleasant change from the usual beans that you’re expecting.
 Don’t tell anyone that there’s blueberry syrup in these beans.
 Just sit back and watch the surprise on their faces as they take their first bites.

 Even my un-smoked beans and weenies are different.
 Try them.

 - 1 16 ounce great northern beans drained and rinsed